Skip to Site Header Skip to Main Content Skip to Footer

 Mastering Your Circadian Rhythm for Better Sleep

-Tara Youngblood Jul 22, 2022
+Ana Marie Schick Jul 22, 2022

 Circadian rhythms are common with almost all living things on the planet.
 Our bodies are guided by circadian rhythms, including our physiological processes and behavioral patterns [1].

-In the 1700s, French scientist Jean-Jacques d’Ortous De Mairan noted that leaves of certain plants opened and closed with cycles of day and night.[1, 2]
+In the 1700s, French scientist Jean-Jacques d’Ortous De Mairan noted that the leaves of certain plants opened and closed with cycles of day and night.[1, 2]

 Virtually all life forms…flies, fish, mice, and humans…exhibit circadian rhythms. (p.
 86) [3]